cripperz/share4bucks/readme.txt

 restrictions on the people who join it.
 A Facebook fan page, on the other hand, can only

 be started by authorized personnel of the celeb or the business.
-There usually isn’t a
+There usually isn't a

 limit on the number of people who can like the fan page.
 However, the privacy can be